 Orientation and transition programs

 We know the winter semester will look a bit different due to the COVID-19 pandemic, but we’re busy planning a fun, engaging and informative virtual orientation schedule for you to participate in!

 Step 1: Online Orientation

-We create an online Orientation page for each semester intake on our student portal that includes information about supports and services, Head Start and Orientation day schedules, student life activities and virtual events being hosted this semester.
+We have created an online Orientation page on our student portal that includes information about supports and services, outlines our Head Start and Orientation schedule, and highlights our student life virtual opportunities and activities!
 There is also a section dedicated to our international students about topics such as immigration, housing, insurance and cultural adjustment.
+Take a look here!

 Step 2: Head Start, your first step to success

 Head Start is our pre-orientation programming where you can connect and engage with Georgian services, supports and resources to ensure you are successful.
-You can ask questions you have prior to Orientation day!
+You can ask questions you have prior to your first day!